Randomized controlled trial of text-to-speech communication versus standard of care in patients on prescribed voice rest

 The outcome variables are:

-1) Communication effectiveness during the period of voice rest, as self-reported on a 100-mm visual analogue scale (VAS), anchored by 0 (not at all) and 10 (every time I wanted to communicate), in response to the question [Double Quote]I was able to communicative effectively today without using my voice or whispering[Double Quote].
+1) Communication effectiveness during the period of voice rest, as self-reported on a 100-mm visual analogue scale (VaS), anchored by 0 (not at all) and 10 (every time i wanted to communicate), in response to the question [Quote]i was able to communicative effectively today without using my voice or whispering[Quote].

-2) Cumulative magnitude of voice use over the seven-day period of voice rest, as measured on a 100-mm VAS, anchored by 0 (not at all) and 10 (every time I wanted to communicate), in response to the question [Double Quote]How much did you use your voice today (including whispering)[DELTA] I used my voice [?][Double Quote].
+2) Cumulative magnitude of voice use over the seven-day period of voice rest, as measured on a 100-mm VaS, anchored by 0 (not at all) and 10 (every time i wanted to communicate), in response to the question [Quote]How much did you use your voice today (including whispering)? i used my voice [?][Quote].

 Males and females